Who we are

 What we do

 In addition to identifying and providing support to young scientist research excellence, the Serrapilheira Institute organizes training courses and hosts integration events in the area of science.
-As for science outreach, we not only map out and support projects in various scientific areas, but also suggest strategies and provide training and collaboration spaces to Brazilian outreachers.
+As for Science Outreach, the Institute maps out and supports media and journalism initiatives.

 Since its foundation, the Institute has provided support to 124 scientific research and 46 science outreach projects.
 Learn more about our programs.